elifyetistiren/credit-card-anamoly-detection/README.md

   Designed for reusability and production readiness.

 - **SQL Queries**
   Includes `.sql` files or embedded queries for data analysis and feature generation (e.g., fraud trends, transaction stats by class).
+Used to get the subset data from large dataset population to train on models.
   Highlights proficiency in SQL for fraud data mining.

 - **Power BI Dashboard**